novavi/fdc3-installer/README.md

   - provider directory can be defined either inline within the config (`providerDirectory` property) or externally via the `providerDirectoryUrl` property.
 - Discover the agent (i.e. provider identifier) using the strategy from the config (multiple strategies supported).
 - Retrieve the provider definition from the provider directory using the discovered provider identifier.
 - Dynamically import the agent implementation (i.e. exported module object).
-The use of a dynamic [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expression means that in most cases the agent implementation's JavaScript file will need to be returned with valid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
+The use of a dynamic [import()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expression means that if the agent implementation's JavaScript file is hosted on a different origin from the app origin then the file will need to be returned with valid [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
 - Create the agent using the strategy from the config (multiple strategies supported).
 - Bootstrap the agent using the strategy from the config (implicit or explicit strategy).
 - Validate the agent that has been imported/installed against the provider definition (this validation is optional, and is only performed if the `validateProvider` property is set to `true` in the `discoveryStrategy` section of the installer config).